In this article, you will learn more about meeting management on the platform. We will cover:

 - For instance, you could simply ensure that you won't receive meeting requests at night if the event spans multiple timezones;

 List of Event Days.
 Here you can see all the days for which meeting locations have been opened.
-The list allows you for further customisation of daily availability range:
+The list allows you for further customization of daily availability range:

 You can easily make the entire day unavailable by unselecting the checkbox: